AFIT-R/afit-r.github.io/basics/index.md

 ### Useful packages
 There are thousands of helpful R packages for you to use, but navigating them all can be a challenge.
 To help you out, RStudio compiled a [guide](https://support.rstudio.com/hc/en-us/articles/201057987-Quick-list-of-useful-R-packages) to some of the best packages for loading, manipulating, visualizing, analyzing, and reporting data.
 In addition, their list captures packages that specialize in spatial data, time series and financial data, increasing spead and performance, and developing your own R packages.

+### Exercises

+`dplyr` is an extremely popular package for common data transformation activities and is available from CRAN.
+Perform the following tasks:

+1. Install the `dplyr` package.
+2. Load the `dplyr` package.
+3. Access the help documentation for the `dplyr` package.
+4. Check out the vignette(s) for `dplyr`

 <br>